How to file a Connecticut annual report

 Filing fees

-Connecticut keeps it simple: one flat fee per entity type, regardless of size or revenue.
+Connecticut charges a flat fee per entity type, regardless of size or revenue.
 You pay when you submit, and the amount depends on your legal structure.
+No financial information is required on the report.

 Required information

-Connecticut keeps things straightforward: they want to know who you are, where to find you, and who's in charge.
-You'll complete the entire form through the state's "One-Stop" portal, so gather these details before logging in.
+Connecticut wants to know who you are, where to find you, and who's in charge.
+Gather these details before logging in.

 Every entity provides the same basic information: